How to: create a wiki with Drupal

 What's next?

 Now that you've read this article, do you have any more ideas?
 Perhaps you have another cool wiki Drupal tip to share?
 Or maybe you want to implement some wiki-style Drupal features, but aren't sure how.
 Or else you're trying out some of the things I suggested, but having trouble?
-Feel free to post a comment below; I'd love to hear what you have to say.
+Feel free to post a comment below; I'd love to hear what you have to say and also Leverage custom reports to create more efficient workflows that result in automated workday payroll processing.

 Comments